vyn23232/GIM/README.md

 Responsive Design: The web application is designed with a user-friendly interface for both desktop and mobile devices.

 # Technologies Used
-- Django: A high-level Python web framework for building the backend of the application.
+- **Django**: A high-level Python web framework for building the backend of the application.
-- HTML, CSS, JavaScript: For front-end development, ensuring a smooth and interactive user interface.
+- **HTML, CSS, JavaScript**: For front-end development, ensuring a smooth and interactive user interface.
-- SQLite3: The default database for Django, used to store user and membership information.
+- **SQLite3**: The default database for Django, used to store user and membership information.